-Jackson and Regina were traveling from Alabama on looking to catch some Florida peacock bass.
-They went out for a quick 4 hour fishing trip on a beautiful South Florida day.
+Jackson and Regina were traveling from Alabama looking to catch some Florida peacock bass.
+They went out for a quick 4-hour fishing trip on a beautiful South Florida day.
 Bass fishing in Miami will surprise you and keep you on your toes.
 You never know what you will catch and when it will strike.
-Patience is a big part to peacock bass fishing.
+Patience is a big part of peacock bass fishing.

 Jackson and Regina had a great day on the water.
 It was a slower day but they still made the best out of it landing 6 quality peacock bass.
 Jackson brought in the biggest bass weighing 5.5 pounds!
 He was thoroughly excited to get to feel the fight from this incredible fish.
 When you visit Miami and want to go bass fishing, this is what you should be going after.

 Captain Miley is looking forward to fishing with them again in the future next time they are visiting from Alabama!

 It was not long after this incredible fishing adventure that Gene and his friend Lee came out bass fishing on the Falls Canal System.
 It was another beautiful day on the water leading to some excellent action.
 Gene and Lee are great friends that were traveling from Texas.
 Gene works in financial services and Lee works in Irrigation.
 They love to get away from things every once in and while and catch some quality bass.

 Gene and Lee embarked on a quick 4-hour afternoon bass fishing adventure.
 It was very relaxing for them to travel through this urban waterway knowing they were going to land some quality bass.
 Luckily, they dodged the rain and stayed dry on this fishing trip.
 It turned out to be a gorgeous day on the water.
 They got to experience a great day of fishing.